hyperledger/besu-docs/docs/private-networks/how-to/use-privacy/besu-extended.md

 # Use Besu-extended privacy

-Hyperledger Besu provides an extended implementation of privacy allowing you to [create a privacy group for a set of participants](../../concepts/privacy/privacy-groups.md).
+Besu provides an extended implementation of privacy allowing you to [create a privacy group for a set of participants](../../concepts/privacy/privacy-groups.md).
 You must specify the privacy group ID when sending private transactions.

 To enable the [`PRIV` API methods](../../reference/api/index.md#priv-methods), use the [`--rpc-http-api`](../../../public-networks/reference/cli/options.md#rpc-http-api) or [`--rpc-ws-api`](../../../public-networks/reference/cli/options.md#rpc-ws-api) command line options.